-The Company recorded a non-cash loss of \$70.9 million related to the quarterly revaluation of its portfolio of digital currencies as a result of the decrease in the price of digital currencies.
+The Company did not record any non-cash gain or loss related to the quarterly revaluation of its portfolio of digital currencies in the consolidated statements of profit or loss as a result of an increase in the price of Bitcoin.

-Gain on sale of digital currencies:
+Loss on sale of digital currencies:

-• The Company sold digital currencies and received fiat proceeds of \$122.4 million during the current year and recognized a loss on sale of \$16.9 million in relation to the sale of digital currencies with a cost base of \$139.3 million compared to fiat proceeds of \$117.2 million and recognizing a gain on sale of \$7.1 million with a cost base of \$110.1 million in the prior year.
+• The Company sold digital currencies and received proceeds of \$33.5 million during the current period and the Company recorded a loss on sale of \$0.6 million in relation to the sale of digital currencies with a cost base of \$34.1 million compared to proceeds of \$34.5 million and recognizing loss on sale of \$22.3 million with a cost base of \$56.8 million in the prior period.

-Management's Discussion and Analysis of Financial Condition and Results of Operations Year ended March 31, 2023
+Management's Discussion and Analysis of Financial Condition and Results of Operations